phantrdat/neural-cbo/README.md

 # Neural-CBO
-This repository contains the source code and configurations for our Neural-CBO paper accepted inUAI 2025.
+This repository contains the source code and configurations for our Neural-CBO paper accepted in UAI 2025.

 ## Requirements